QPotato/enlonejs/README.md

 # enlonejs
-Javascript wrapper for enl.one API
+Javascript wrapper for enl.one APIs

 Install with: